Drive Your Career Forward

 To prepare for your MSL, you must meet the following requirements:

-- Is eligible for or holds an active, unencumbered license.
+- Hold an active, unencumbered license.

 - Submit state and federal fingerprint based criminal background check.

 - No convictions or disciplinary action regarding felonies or misdemeanors related to nursing practice.